Our 9-Stop 🗺️ West-Coast India Travel Plan

 The Roman Forum – 1st stop before India

 Since our Turkish Airlines flight stopped in Istanbul, we planned to spend 2 nights in Sultanahmet in the city center.
-Time for sight-seeing and shopping (since we’d need some warm leather coats when we returned to Europe via Edinburgh).
+Time for sight-seeing and, more importantly, go shopping (we’d need some warm leather coats when we hit Edinburgh in March, and Istanbul is the place to find them).

-We budgeted €200 for this section of our trip, including guesthouse, meals and transfers (€100 per day).
+We budgeted €200 for this section of our trip, including guesthouse, meals and transfers (€100 per day), but excluding the leather-jacket-fund.

 Since we were not planning to visit Mumbai city until our trip back out, we booked a domestic flight connection from Mumbai to Kovalam (Trivandrum airport).
 This flight was leaving a few hours after our Turkish Airlines flight was due to arrive.